 Passing the means test is as simple as having a total household income lower than the median for your household size.
 Higher earning families may struggle with this aspect even though they are still facing tremendous financial stress.
 If you do not initially pass the Chapter 7 means test, our Miami Bankruptcy Lawyer will help you look for opportunities, where available, so that you can.

 Chapter 13 bankruptcy proceedings are for those who do not qualify for Chapter 7 or are attempting to save their home.
 Under Chapter 13, you still pay back some or all of your debts.
 However, you also receive the benefit of financial relief while keeping your assets, like your home and car.

-Essentially, Chapter 13 is a debt reorganization requires you to make regular payments, often times only a small percentage of the unsecured debts that are owed.
-After a three-to-five-year period, your general unsecured debts will be discharged upon completion of your chapter 13 plan.
+Essentially, Chapter 13 is a debt reorganization that requires you to make regular payments, often only a small percentage of the unsecured debts that are owed.
+After a three-to-five-year period, your general unsecured debts will be discharged upon completing your chapter 13 plan.